philangist/vimeo-indexer/README.md

     ]
 }
 ```
-- horizontal scaling of the number of servers running the /users, /videos, and /index services also.
-I was starting to see dropped messages on my local machine when I jacked the number of threads up to several hundred, because the other backend services could not keep up with the workload.
+- We can also horizontally scale out the number of servers running the Users, Videos, and Index services.
+I was starting to see dropped messages on my local machine when I jacked the number of threads POSTing to Index up to several hundred, because it could not keep up with the workload.

-- optimizing memory usage.
-Escape analysis (we want as much data on the stack as possible. benefits of stack = better cache line performance due to locality of reference, we're not chasing pointers around the heap, reduces memory fragmentation which helps the GC), pre-allocate and reuse fixed size buffers/byte arrays in an object pool. take advantage of byte alignment when defining structs. use more performant libraries to replace json marshaling/unmarshaling, request decompression logic
+- Optimizing memory usage.
+Perform escape analysis of the codebase and try to allocate as much data on the call stack as possible.
+This will give us better cache line performance since we're not chasing pointers around the heap(locality of reference,), reduce memory fragmentation (and total memory usage), and help lighten the load of the GC, which will lead to shorter and less frequent pauses.)

+- We can also re-allocate and reuse fixed size buffers/byte arrays to reduce copying of data/prevent the heap from growing.
+Go provides us with sync.Pool a built-in object pool manager, so the cost of implementation should be very low.
+- Take advantage of byte alignment when defining structs to minimize the size of our data structures.

+- Use more performant external libraries to replace json marshalling and umarshalling, request decompression logic, etc.

-- Send less data by questioning our assumptions.
-The most efficient code is that which isn't written, so it's worthwhile to ask are there any queries on the index that could be done in a more conventional datastore. a query like (all videos in the last month from region seattle that are at least 5 minutes with term "foo" in their title or body) can have the `range(video.date)`, `exact(video.region)`, `gte(video.length, 5 minutes)` filtering happen in a db and our index only needs to be aware of the values of title and body.
+- Questioning our assumptions and reduce our scope of work.
+The most efficient code is code that isn't written in the first place, so it's worthwhile to ask if their is any logic on the search platform that can be ripped out or that should live elsewhere.
+For example, we can try fo find existing queries on the Index that can be done in a more conventional datastore.
+A query like "give me all videos in the last month from region seattle that are at least 5 minutes long with term "foo" in their title or body" can have the `range(video.date)`, `exact(video.region)`, `gte(video.length, 5 minutes)` filtering happen in a RDBMS and our index only needs to be aware of the values of title and body.

-- cache the values of partially successful `user,video` pairs. so if we attempt to get a video id that fails, but it's user id passes, when we retry the indexing again later we'll only have to fetch once.
+- Cache the values of partially successful `user,video` pairs.
+So if we attempt to get a video that fails, but it's user is successfuly returned, when we see the pair again we'll only have to make one request.

-- improve the error rate of /users and /videos (biggest win) and /index as well
+- Lower the error rate of the Users and Videos services (biggest win) and Index as well.

-- from a ux perspective, since bottlenecks will always exists we can be smart about prioritizing requests so users are likely to find the results they want in a timely manner. encoding type information for the behavior that an event in the input stream matches and prioritizing based off that. t. ex: events that are of type create(video) should have a higher weight than update(video.frame_rate)
+- From a UX perspective, since we know that bottlenecks will always exists, we can be smart about prioritizing requests so that the results user care about are indexed first.
+Consider a scenario where we add a `type` attribute to every `user,video` pair and schedule outbound requests using type as the sort key.
+We can then enforce behavior like events that are of `type=create(video)` should have a higher weight than `type=update(video.frame_rate)`.

-- it's important to keep in mind the optimization costs for many of these changes. it can make it more diffcult for humans to reason about application behavior, as well as make architectural changes due to changing requirements more expensive, so we should always try to maintain a balance between performance and maintainability.
+- It's important to keep in mind the additional complexity costs for some of these optimizations.
+They can introduce subtle bugs and also make it more diffcult for humans to reason about application behavior, onboard new developers, make architectural changes, etc. We should always maintain a careful balance between performant and maintainable code.
 Donald Knuth: "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%."

 *How would the system scale for a larger data set (1 billion+ or a never
 ending stream) or to handle more complex queries or higher volume of
 queries?*

+A lot of the failure conditions that emerge as scale increases were identified and addressed in the previous section, but it's worthwhile to call out the following potential issues:
  - scaling for a larger data set:
-    the system starts to degrade in performance for larger data sets. memory usage will likely be the biggest issue, gc pauses will be larger and more frequent. partially because of the nature of the problem (forwarding large amounts of data from one group of services to another), partially because of implementation tradeoffs made at a smaller case. naively retrying every failed request infinitely might work fine for a data set of several hundred thousand or millions, but it quickly becomes too expensive  and because we infinitely retry all failed operations there can be network congestion and increased average latency for "legitimate" requests.
+    The system starts to degrade in performance for larger data sets. memory usage will likely be the biggest issue, gc pauses will be larger and more frequent. partially because of the nature of the problem (forwarding large amounts of data from one group of services to another), partially because of implementation tradeoffs made at a smaller case.
+Naively retrying every failed request infinitely might work fine for a data set of several hundred thousand or millions, but it quickly becomes too expensive at scale and will increase both network congestion and average latency for "legitimate" requests.

- - scaling for more complex/higher volume of queries:
+ - Scaling for more complex/higher volume of queries:
+    Introducing more complex queries necessarily increases the total number of possible failure modes, and increases the variance of request latency.
-    we're likely sending too much unneeded data to the data store anyway, the size of documents might.
-I'd argue that as query volume increases we should really focus on doing a few things really well so we can have stronger guarantees about our system's behavior.
+    I'd argue that as query volume increases we should really focus on reducing document size (only index the smallest subset of attributes we can get away with) and query types.
+It's a conservative approach, but doing a few things really well means we can have stronger guarantees about our system's behavior.

- - dealing with failure of an instance:

- - dealing with failure of our entire cluster:

- - we'd likely want to move to a persistent message bus (like kafka) for data integrity guarantees (we want every message to be processed at least once) instead of doing it all in memory with channels
+ - At the scale of billions (or an infinite stream) it becomes important to introduce layers of redundancy for handling complex failure modes.
+We're likely going to have to spin up several instances of the multiplexer service and hide them behind a load balancer.
+We'd also likely want to move to a persistent message bus like kafka for data integrity guarantees (we want every message to be processed at least once) instead of trying to do it all in memory with Go channels.

- - horizontal scaling of the service, spin up several instances and hide them behind a load balancer

 *Anything else you want to share about your solution or the problem :)*
-- This was a really fun project and i put a lot of effort into it. i hope that's reflected in the quality of the work
+- This was a really fun project and I put a lot of effort into it.
+Hopefully that's reflected in the quality of the work.